vis7/drf_authentication_demo/README.md

 - date_of_birth can not be a future date

 # to do
-- add fixtures
+- [ ] Add fixtures
-- add other userfull tools - (swagger, django_extentions, isort, linter etc.)
+- [ ] Add other userfull tools - (swagger, django_extentions, isort, linter etc.)
-- add unit tests for main functionalities (using pytest, or drf testing tools)
+- [X] Add unit tests for main functionalities

+# tests
+- Register and login
+- Change profile - bd in future not allowed,
+- Change profile - pic more then 2 MB not allowed